Dr. Helen Adkins

 2004-2006, she was on the selection panel and provided curatorial support to the artists of Arts Council England’s Berlin residency.

 2008 she completed her PhD-thesis on the Dada montages of Erwin Blumenfeld (1897-1969).
 The book was published by Hatje Cantz.
 In spring 2009, she curated a Blumenfeld exhibition at the Berlinische Galerie, Berlin.

-She publishes on contemporary art and emerging artists, photography, Dada and the Avant-garde.
-She is currently working on the catalogue raisonné of the photograms of Christian Schad (1894-1982).
+Helen publishes on contemporary art and emerging artists, photography, Dada and the Avant-garde.
+She is interested in all visual, philosophical, and musical media.
 For the last years, her academic focus has been on the Avant-garde and its relationship to contemporary practice.
 She also works as a translator from German into English or French.